GOURGOPAL618/GOURGOPAL618/README.md

 <div align="center">

-## 🚀 HIGH-IMPACT AEROSPACE ARCHITECTURES
+## 🚀 HIGH-IMPACT MISSION PORTFOLIO

-*Each repository represents a deployed, safety-critical aerospace intelligence subsystem.*
+*Each project is not a repo — it is a deployed intelligence system.*

 </div>